 To find out about the details of everyday life like clothes, houses, games, birthdays, furniture and school I used ancient Roman writings, paintings, mosaics, sculptures and archaeology.
-I read books, articles and museum information pages written by archaeologists and historians to learn about them, although the remains from the past are so fragmentary that sometimes my answer to Anna’s questions was “Nobody knows!”
+These writings or remains from the past are called “primary sources”.
+I read books, articles and museum information pages written by archaeologists and historians to learn about them.
+These modern works are called “secondary sources”.
+Sometimes the remains from the past were so fragmentary that my answer to Anna’s questions was “Nobody knows!”

 - farming and villas in the countryside,